What is prenatal hydronephrosis?

 How can prenatal hydronephrosis affect my baby?

-In severe cases during pregnancy, the volume of amniotic fluid may become very less, a condition called oligohydramnios (since your baby’s urine is the main component of this fluid).
-This can lead to serious complications for your baby, such as miscarriage, preterm birth, deformities, underdeveloped lungs etc.
+In severe cases during pregnancy, the volume of amniotic fluid may become very low, a condition called oligohydramnios (since your baby’s urine is the main component of this fluid).
+This can lead to serious complications for your baby, such as miscarriage, preterm birth, deformities, and underdeveloped lungs.

 How is prenatal hydronephrosis diagnosed?